Dobiasd/articles/from_oop_to_fp_-_inheritance_and_the_expression_problem.md

 ## Conclusion

 Yeah, and that is it.
-Thanks to the fact that we can handle functions as data in FP, we can have our desired comfort for software that often gets new types and rarely new functions, despite the presence of a stong static type system.
+Of course, we did not *solve* the expression problem, but thanks to the fact that we can handle functions as data in FP, at least we can now choose which side of the problem we want to face.
+We can have our desired comfort for software that often gets new types and rarely new functions, despite the presence of a stong static type system.
 We now can invent hundreds of new subtypes like [baz and qux](http://en.wikipedia.org/wiki/List_of_recurring_Mario_franchise_enemies) and easily add them to our world.
 We do not have to edit central monster functions for the actions of all the different types.
 Everything is neatly arranged in the modules of the actual type.

 ---------------------------------------